 About 1/2 mile long, leads to an observation deck in the creek bottom.
 The trail is steep and rough.
 No trash cans.
 Hiking shoes are recommended.
 (No pets or glass containers.)
 Group-Use Facilities

-At almost a 1/2 mile and a decent little drop it’s the only route besides Pine Creek worthy of the name “trail” at TNB.
+At almost a 1/2 mile and a decent little drop, it’s the only route beside Pine Creek worthy of the name “trail” at TNB.

-Typically this is the easiest way underneath the natural bridge but with the observation deck being closed the only attraction down Gowan besides the scenery and the grove of giant old growth Arizona Cypress at the bottom is the best legal swimming pool in park.
+Typically this is the easiest way underneath the natural bridge.
+Still, with the observation deck being closed, Gowan's only attraction besides the scenery and the grove of giant old-growth Arizona Cypress at the bottom is the best legal swimming pool in the park.

 Goodfellow Group Use Area, Cypress Group Use Ramada, Lodge Dining Room, Lodge.

-Amenities: Grass areas, large barbecue, electricity; shaded ramada with 8 picnic tables, large barbecue; dining room in the historic lodge, restrooms and kitchen available.
-Overnight use of Historic Lodge, 10 bedrooms, kitchen and dining facilities.
+Amenities: Grass areas, large barbecue, electricity; shaded ramada with eight picnic tables, large barbecue; dining room in the historic lodge, restrooms, and kitchen available.
+Overnight use of Historic Lodge, ten bedrooms, kitchen, and dining facilities.